Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Definitions: Estimation and Prediction

+\textbf{Example:} Consider the ideal model $\pthetastar$ and the decision function $\fdecision=\text{argmax}$.
+The resulting predictor $\ftheta$ is known as the \textit{Bayes optimal classifier} and is proved to be the one that minimizes the misclassification error, with respect to the distribution $\pdata$ \citep{devroye2013probabilistic}.

+When available, the probability assigned to a predicted output is often of interest, for example, when considering risks \citep{van2019calibration} or for building trust \citep{zhang2020effect}.
+We describe this probability as the output's \defn{confidence}.
+An important property of a model's confidences is \defn{calibration}, which generally means that when a model outputs an answer with confidence $p$ then the model should be correct with approximately probability $p$ \citep{guo2017calibration}.

-We note that target distribution estimation can be formalized as a prediction task, where the output space is the distributions $\Delta^{|\outputspace|-1}$, possibly rounded for discretization.
+Notably, if the main focus is probabilities, target distribution estimation can be described as a prediction task, with $\Delta^{|\outputspace|-1}$, possibly rounded for discretization, as the output space.
 This task can therefore be performed by applying a decision over possible distributions in $\Delta^{|\outputspace|-1}$.
+We describe this setting as \defn{second-order prediction} since the prediction is at a higher level of abstraction; a closely related framing is \textit{probabilistic supervised learning} \citep{gressmann2018probabilistic}.